 As per an industry report, for every $1B in revenue, working capital optimization can result in $20-60M annual benefit1

 Working capital optimization is a sweet spot for CFO’s, as it determines the financial health and operational success of the business.
-Organizations today are looking for end to end solutions around all the levers impacting working capital and are talking about overall processes rather than just payables, receivables, and inventory.
-OTC-order to cash process has replaced accounts receivable.
-Companies are looking for solutions to move beyond just cost savings to a more strategic impact, and an integrated system is the answer.
+Organizations today are looking for an end to end solutions around all the levers impacting working capital and are talking about overall processes rather than just payables, receivables, and inventory.
+OTC order to cash process has replaced accounts receivable.
+Companies are looking for solutions to move beyond just cost savings to a more strategic impact, and an integrated system is an answer.

 receivables and payables.

-In this whitepaper, we are going to focus on order to cash (OTC), as it is one of the important strategic components that can be used-not just to improve the organizations profitability, but also to better manage the working capital and customer services for future growth.
+In this whitepaper, we are going to focus on order to cash cycles (OTC), as it is one of the important strategic components that can be used, not just to improve the organization’s profitability, but also to better manage the working capital and customer services for future growth.

-With growing business and customer expectations, organizations must go into expert mode and transform their order to cash process using the advance technology and analytical solutions available.
+With growing business and customer expectations, organizations must go into expert mode and transform their order to cash process using the advanced technology and analytical solutions available.

 This paper discusses a step-wise solution that can help organizations transform their accounts receivable process into a smart order to cash process.
 A detailed analysis of various subprocesses within the OTC process-and possible technological and AIML (Artificial Intelligence and Machine Learning) interventions – forms the base of the solution.
 Artificial intelligence (AI) engines can be built to scan through the invoice details, customer e-mails, contracts, and other unstructured data and significantly reduce the manual effort while improving the execution time for collections, deductions, dispute resolutions, shorts payments, cash posting, etc. Many organizations have explored similar solutions, though only in parts.
 An end to end approach, starting from order processing to cash application and performance reporting, is the answer.